uptane/uptane-standard/uptane-standard.md

 #### Send images to Secondaries {#send_images_primary}

-The Primary SHALL send the latest image to each of its associated Secondaries that have storage to receive it.
+The Primary SHALL send the latest image to each of its associated Secondaries that have sufficient storage to receive it.

-For Secondaries without storage, the Primary SHOULD wait for a request from the Secondary to stream the new image file to it.
+For Secondaries without sufficient storage to store a copy of the image, the Primary SHOULD wait for a request from the Secondary to stream the new image file to it.
 The Secondary will send the request once it has verified the metadata sent in the previous step.

 ### Installing images on Primary or Secondary ECUs